Cookie Consent by Free Privacy Policy Generator Skip to content

 “He did that because his training the last few weeks has been way up here,” Schmetzer said, holding his hand above his head.
 “Times weren’t going well and he was sniffing for an opportunity.
 He was going to be ready when the coach called his number.
 There was no hesitation on the bench.
 I wanted us to attack more, be on the front foot.”

-The win put the Sounders back in a playoff spot, albeit a very precious No. 9 position in which they’re ahead of the Portland Timbers on a goal-difference tiebreaker.
+The win put the Sounders back in a playoff spot, albeit a very precarious No. 9 position in which they’re ahead of the Portland Timbers on a goal-difference tiebreaker.
 They certainly aren’t where they want to be.

 In reality, Rothrock probably isn’t the player who will push them over the top.
 To get there, the Sounders are going to need their highest-paid players to perform with more consistency and to maybe get outside help, too.